VergilOP/Note/University/2nd/Artificial Intelligence 2/AI2_Review.md

 ## Notation

+**Likelihood**(似然): The probability of observing your data given a particular model.

+**Likelihood function**: a Likelihood function measures the goodness of fit of the function and the observation by holding the observation x constant and varying θ

 **Self Information**: self information is a measure of the unexpectedness or information content of an event

 **Entropy**: quantifies “the uncertainty in a random variable X”.

+**Conditional entropy**: quantifies uncertainty of the outcome of a random variable Y given the outcome of another random variable X

 **Joint entropy**: “A measure of the uncertainty associated with a set of variables.”